noamashk1/noamashk1/README.md

 ## Hi there 👋
+- My name is Noam Ashkenazi
+- 🔭 I’m currently working on Educage- A special cage that performs behavioral experiments on mice
+- :mortar_board: I am currently studying medicine, but I have a BSc in Psychology and Neuroscience in addition to various courses in Computer Science.

 <!--
 **noamashk1/noamashk1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...